NEUROMUSCULAR AND MASSAGE THERAPISTS REGISTER

 How Members Are Displayed

-Association members are displayed in one of three membership categories
+Association members are displayed in one of two membership categories

 Members who are listed in this category have demonstrated to the Association that they have completed a recognised programme of education for each discipline that they list.
 These members have also submitted a copy of their Professional Indemnity Insurance policy.
 Treatments offered by these members are covered in line with the policy documentation for customers of LAYA Healthcare.